r-lib/processx/README.md

 nothing can be read from the connection.
 This clearly does not work for non-blocking connections.

-For `process` standard output and error streams, you can use the `is_eof_output` and `is_eof_error` functions to check if there is any chance that more output will arrive on them later.
+For `processx` standard output and error streams, you can use the `is_incomplete_output` and `is_incomplete_error` functions to check if there is any chance that more output will arrive on them later.

 ### Waiting on a process

 As seen before, `is_alive` checks if a process is running.
-The `wait` method can be used to wait until it has finished.
+The `wait` method can be used to wait until it has finished (or a specified timeout expires)..
 E.g. in the following code `wait` needs to wait about 2 seconds for the `sleep` shell command to finish.

 ```r